newt0/sui-articles/en/seal-programmable-access-control.md

 To fill that gap, teams often bolt on Role-Based Access Control ([RBAC](https://en.wikipedia.org/wiki/Role-based_access_control?ref=blog.sui.io)) or Attribute-Based Access Control ([ABAC](https://en.wikipedia.org/wiki/Attribute-based_access_control?ref=blog.sui.io)) layers using third-party products or custom layers, which makes the architecture more complex and fragile.

-[**Seal**](https://seal.mystenlabs.com/?ref=blog.sui.io) **takes a different approach**: it makes encryption the gate and policy the key.
+[Seal](https://seal.mystenlabs.com/?ref=blog.sui.io) takes a different approach: it makes encryption the gate and policy the key.
 Data stays encrypted by default and only decrypts when a programmable access policy explicitly allows it.
 Because rules live with the data itself, you can express app-level rules cleanly, including different rules for different parts of the same app, without stitching together multiple external systems.

 ## Why programmable access beats bolt-on IAM

 Cloud IAM solves infrastructure questions like “can this principal identity call this endpoint?”
 Most products, however, need business-level rules: who may open this object, under these conditions, at this moment.
 With Seal, you write that logic as policy code that travels with the data.
-The ciphertext can move across services, clouds, or storage backends, yet it only decrypts when the policy approves, **enabling selective disclosure by default**.
+The ciphertext can move across services, clouds, or storage backends, yet it only decrypts when the policy approves, enabling selective disclosure by default.

 This model reduces sprawl.
 Instead of duplicating roles, scopes, and permission lists across gateways, microservices, and databases, you encode the rule once at the data boundary.
 Because the policy state is anchored on [Sui](https://sui.io/?ref=blog.sui.io) and with optional storage of access logs on [Walrus](https://walrus.xyz/?ref=blog.sui.io), you get a durable, auditable trail that’s clearer than scattered server logs.
 The result is simpler operations, fewer places where secrets can leak, and policies that map directly to features, including subscriptions, embargoes, licensing terms, rather than to network or API plumbing.